Terraform144/__moocs_projects--canbedeleted/README.md

-## Ressources of the Learnings I DO
+## Playground of the Learnings I DO

 Welcome in my Alibaba mooc's cavern of topics I have worked on.